Tanglin Trust School: Academics

 The English National Curriculum provides the basis for the programmes of study.
 Infant School students are aged between 3 and 7 and the curriculum they follow is the Early Years Foundation Stage in Nursery and Reception followed by Key Stage 1 in Years 1 and 2.
 Students in the Junior School, aged between 7 and 11, follow Key Stage 2 in Years 3 to 6.
 Students in the Senior School, including those in the Sixth Form, are aged 11 to 18 years.
 They study Key Stages 3 in Years 7 to 9; Key Stage 4 in Years 10 and 11; and Key Stage 5 in Years 12 and 13.
-As students progress through Key Stage 3 to 5 of the English National Curriculum, they are presented with a widening choice of subjects to choose from for their General Certificate of Secondary Education (I/GCSE) and A Level or IB examinations.
-Tanglin's Infant, Junior and Senior Schools are inspected every three years by Ofsted British Schools Overseas (BSO).
+As students progress through Key Stage 3 to 5 of the English National Curriculum, they are presented with a widening choice of subjects to choose from for their International General Certificate of Secondary Education (IGCSE) and A Level or IB examinations.
+Tanglin is inspected every three years as part of the British Schools Overseas (BSO) inspection framework.
 The school has been repeatedly described by UK inspectors as Outstanding, the highest possible grade.